NouraElMoussaoui/Inception_42Project/README.md

 - Mounted to the WordPress volume, bound to /home/nel-mous/data/wp to persist website data.
 - Exposes port 9000 for interaction with the Nginx server.
 Environment variables are loaded from the .env file.

+## Volumes
+The project uses two volumes to ensure data persistence:

+- wordpress:
+  Stores the WordPress website files.
+Mounted to /home/nel-mous/data/wp on the host system to preserve website content across container restarts.

+- database:
+  Stores the MariaDB database files.
+Mounted to /home/nel-mous/data/db on the host system for persistent database storage.

+## Networks
+The services communicate through a custom bridge network called inception:

+- All containers are attached to this bridge network, allowing them to interact securely and efficiently with each other.